MrT3313/BookShelf/README.md

 - API Documentation: ([Postman Documenter](https://documenter.getpostman.com/view/10122836/Szf54pe1?version=latest))

-Get a recomendation from a coworker?
-Log it!
-Just finish a book?
-Review it!
-Is it a new favorite of yours?
-Rate it against your yearly and all time rankings & promote it to your friends!
-Want to know what another user is reading?
-Turn your profile 'public' and allow other to interact with you and your BookShelf!

 # Tech Stack
 | title                   | name                                    | link                                                                             |
 | ---                     | ---                                     | ---                                                                              |